Darklisted/live-html/README.md

 # live-html
-LiveHTML a desktop app for all your website and learning needs
+LiveHTML a desktop app for all your website creating and learning needs